Savoy Theatre (New York City)

-The Savoy Theatre was a Broadway theatre that opened in 1900 (for its first few months as Schley Music Hall).
-It converted to a cinema around 1910, until it was closed in early 1952 and then demolished.
+The Savoy Theatre was a Broadway theatre at 112 West 34th Street in Midtown Manhattan, New York City.
+It opened in 1900 (for its first few months as Schley Music Hall).
+It was converted to a cinema around 1910, until it was closed in early 1952 and then demolished.

 History

 George Krause, a manager of other theatres, with financial backing of Tammany Hall politician Timothy D. Sullivan, built Schley Music Hall at 112 West 34th Street, on the south side of the street, and west of Broadway.
 The site adjoined the Herald Square Hotel.
 It had a frontage of 18 feet on 34th Street, and 50 feet on 33rd Street.
 It seated about 840, but the floor chairs were folding chairs.

 It opened on February 26, 1900, aiming to show vaudeville and burlesque fare.
 Kraus immediately sold out his stake to New York Yankees owner Frank J. Farrell, and the venue closed on April 29.
 Under a new lease by Alfred Aarons, the house reopened on October 8, 1900, as the Savoy Theatre.
 Aarons only lasted until early February 1901, and Hyde and Behman then leased it, followed by Charles Frohman and Frank McKee, who started performances on September 21, 1901.
 Notable runs included Mrs. Wiggs of the Cabbage Patch (Sept.
 1903-Jan.
 1905, 150 perf.), and The Man of the Hour by George Broadhurst (Dec.
 1906-Jan.
 1908, 479 perf.) starring Douglas Fairbanks.